 Hazelcast allows you to load and store the distributed queue items from/to a persistent datastore using the interface QueueStore.
 If queue store is enabled, each item added to the queue will also be stored at the configured queue store.
-When the number of items in the queue exceeds the memory limit, the items will only persisted in the queue store, they will not be stored in the queue memory.
+When the number of items in the queue exceeds the memory limit, the subsequent items are persisted in the queue store, they are not stored in the queue memory.